Shidacea/Shidacea-CPP/README.md

 The final version will include the following components:

 * Shidacea - The main engine
-* Launchi - A launcher for custom projects
+* Launshi - A launcher for custom projects
 * Hyashi - A level editor

 # Requirements